ieee-vgtc/ieeevis.org/year/2018/info/registration/things-to-do-in-berlin.md

 * [Icecream Manufactory](#icecream)
 * [Supermarket and Pharmacy](#supermarket-pharmacy)
 * [Tempelhof Field – former airport](#tempelhof)

-## <a name='todo'></a>Things To Do in Berlin-Neukölln

-<a href="/attachments/HotelMap_Estrel_Neukoelln.pdf">Things To Do in Berlin AT A GLANCE</a>
-Berlin knows what the cultural heart desires.
-Not only is the city brimming with interesting sites, but it also boasts of more than 9,000 restaurants, some 180 museums, and over 200 different performance stages.
-In Berlin, there is simply no resisting a night out.
-Neukölln is fast becoming one of Berlin's most exciting, creative districts – a community in the midst of transformation.
-Cafés, art galleries, Turkish supermarkets, hip bars and unique shops exist side-by-side in a myriad of shapes, colors and sizes.
-We've put together a list of the neighborhood's hotspots to give you a taste of the best of Neukölln.
-Here are some must-see attractions, all within walking distance of the Estrel.
-Try them out!

 <a name='bike'></a>**Bike Rental**
 The next rental station for bikes in Neukölln is Rent a Bike 44. <br/>